Math by Grades Math by Topics Math Worksheets Math in Video Lessons Math for Specific Tests Math Fun and Games Exam Preparation Science Others

 The prime factors of a number are factors which are prime numbers.
-We can find the prime factors of a number by repetitive division.
-This method is called prime factorisation.
+We can find the prime factors of a number by repetitive division or stacked division.
+To find the prime factorization of the number, we need to find the prime factors that when multiplied together gives the number.

 Example: